appcontainers/debian/readme.md

 ># Dockerfile Change-log:

-    06/11/2016 - Update to 8.3
+    11/28/2016 - Update to 8.6 include python, pip, vim, and ansible to replace custom runconfig 06/11/2016 - Update to 8.3
     12/14/2015 - Update to 8.2
     09/29/2015 - Add Line to .bashrc to prevent additions to the basrc to be run from SSH/SCP login